 Site Assessment & Decision

-The Parish Council has not yet taken a decision on this site for land allocation in the Boughton Aluph and Eastwell Neighbourhood Plan.
-Our volunteer Steering Group has been exploring possible planning policy options for the site.
+The Parish Council has not taken a decision on this site for land allocation in the Boughton Aluph and Eastwell Neighbourhood Plan.
+Our volunteer Steering Group have been exploring possible planning policy options for the site.

 Planning application 17/01636/AS for this site was submitted to Ashford Borough Council on 27 October 2017.
 The application is for outline planning permission for a developer-led custom-build residential development of up to 18 dwellings, open space and landscaping, wildlife habitat reserve, new access to Sandyhurst Lane, parking, engineering (including ground modelling) works and infrastructure, with appearance, landscaping and scale reserved for future determination.

-Ashford Borough Council is inviting comments on the application via their website until 23 November.
+Ashford Borough Council is inviting comments on the application via their website.
 Search for application number 17/01636/AS.
 A decision is expected in January 2018.

 Residents provided their views on the development of this site in the Neighbourhood Plan Survey.
 If you wish to let us know your thoughts, please add a comment below or email us at firstname.lastname@example.org.